filecoin-project/devgrants/Program Resources/Data-Onboarding.md

 During this time, the review committee can reach out to teams to clarify goals, ask additional questions, and pressure-test grant applications.

-All applicants made via the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeS089zv_4umhrNwZg3lrDUbSMhJW7ghwqHxSAvyZ42PPY5hQ/viewform) by the deadline of **June 21, 2024** should receive status updates before the end of July 2024.
+All applicants made via the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeS089zv_4umhrNwZg3lrDUbSMhJW7ghwqHxSAvyZ42PPY5hQ/viewform) by the deadline of **Ju1y 5th, 2024** should receive status updates before the end of July 2024.